What is a Michigan Business Insurance Policy

 - Hired Auto

 Click Michigan business insurance agent for more information on how to protect your business from losses.

-Finally, business insurance does not cover worker’s compensation if your employees are hurt on the job.
+Finally, business insurance does not cover Worker’s compensation if your employees get injured on the job.
 A separate policy will be required if your business has employees.
-Please click our worker’s compensation link for more information on what is covered under a Michigan worker’s compensation policy.
+Please click our worker’s compensation link for more information on the coverage under a Michigan worker’s compensation policy.